IBM/trusted-service-identity/docs/spire-multi-cluster.md

 ## Helpful Hints
 ### Delete mistakenly created `spiffeid`s
-In `crd` mode, registar creates `spiffeid` custom resources for every processes pod.
+In `crd` mode, the registar creates `spiffeid` custom resources for every processes pod.
 To cleanup mistakenly created ones, you can use the following trick.

 Make sure the registrar is running correctly, able to communicate with SPRIRE,